API Reference (v0.4.21)

 A lot of Zappa methods are shortcuts or extensions of the Express API.

-EXPORTS
+MODULE EXPORTS

 require 'zappajs' returns a function with the following attributes: